Jim-Shaddix/Neutron-Scattering-Dashboard/README.md

 This dashboard application was built using Python's [Dash Framework](https://plot.ly/dash/).
-The application allows for users to sweep across a heat map that displays Neutron Intensities that were recieved during an experiment.
+The application allows for users to sweep across a heat map that displays neutron intensities that were recieved during an experiment.
 As you sweep across the heatmap, a plot is updated that displays data associated with the current cross section of the data that the user picked out.